-Cardiovascular disease – Exposure to toxicants, such as herbicides, puts you at risk for developing heart diseases.
+Cardiovascular disease – Exposure to toxicants, such as herbicides, puts you at risk for developing heart disease.

 Anxiety and depression – Certain toxicants can impair the nervous and endocrine systems leading to mental health problems such as anxiety, depression, mood swings, and insomnia.

-Diabetes – Toxicants may be stored in fat cells, causing weight gain or metabolism and insulin function changes.
-This can make it challenging to maintain your blood sugar levels and cause diabetes.
+Diabetes – Toxicants may be stored in fat cells, causing weight gain, metabolism, and insulin function changes.
+This can make maintaining your blood sugar levels challenging and cause diabetes.

 Parkinson’s disease – Exposure to environmental chemicals such as pesticides, heavy metals, and solvents causes damage to the nervous system and increases the risk of Parkinson’s.

 To avoid the toxic overload of chemicals and damage to your body, consider the following tips:

 At Nutritional Wellness Center, we work to determine specific supplementation through Nutrition Response Testing® to help your body restore its normal function so that it can eliminate toxicants that may be impacting your health.

 Disclaimer: Nutrition Response Testing® is a service mark owned by Freddie Ulan.
 Nutrition Response Testing® is a non-invasive system of analyzing the body to determine the underlying causes of ill health.
 When these are corrected through safe, natural, nutritional means, the body can repair itself to attain and maintain more optimum health.
 The FDA has not evaluated the statements in this article.